HDR High Dynamic Range is it dead?

 Is HDR dead?

 What is HDR?
-HDR is quite simply a relatively new technique used in imaging to combine several images, exposed for both highlights and shadows, to create an image where detail and tone is visible throughout the image.
-Under normal circumstances it is normally not possible to achieve this in just one exposure.
+HDR is quite simply a relatively new technique used in imaging to combine several images, exposed for both highlights and shadows, to create an image where detail and tone are visible throughout the image.
+Under normal circumstances, it is normally not possible to achieve this in just one exposure.

 Why is it dead already?
 Everywhere I look I see examples of this technique, and in the right context it’s a great way to show off amazing textures and mood but already the novelty has worn off.
 I know for some this technique is very serious business and it’s another “tool” in the photographer’s box but with HDR there is something that’s missing from a normal photo, mystery.

 Take a shot of a dramatic interior with light spilling down corridors with dark mysterious corners, chinks of light beckoning us to investigate the image further but not giving us enough detail to discover what is lurking there.
 Process with HDR and devoid of mystery, these sterile images give it all away.
-Detail is in everything, its omnipresent, nothing is left to chance.
-Nothing left to our imagination, like an operating theater prepped for surgery, every surface clean with no surprises.
+The detail is in everything, it is omnipresent, nothing is left to chance.
+Nothing left to our imagination, like an operating theatre prepped for surgery, every surface clean with no surprises.

 Colour range and tone from HDR images had a certain look and I’ve noticed this “look” migrating over to the cinema recently, slightly muted, gritty images packed with details, where is it going stop?